-People are generally feelings-driven.
+People are generally feeling-driven.
 We do things because we feel like it.
 We need to change so that our motive for doing things is to glorify God.
 The problem for sad or depressed people is that they are acting on their feelings.
-You need to do right regardless of your feelings.
+They need to do right regardless of their feelings.
 God's instruction to Cain is great hope for those struggling with sadness.

-3So it came about in the course of time that Cain brought an offering to the Lord of the fruit of the ground.
-4Abel, on his part also brought of the firstlings of his flock and of their fat portions.
+3So it came about in the course of time that Cain brought an offering to the Lord of the fruit of the ground.4Abel, on his part also brought of the firstlings of his flock and of their fat portions.
 And the Lord had regard for Abel and for his offering; 5but for Cain and for his offering He had no regard.
 So Cain became very angry and his countenance fell.
 6Then the Lord said to Cain, "Why are you angry?
 And why has your countenance fallen?
 7If you do well, will not your countenance be lifted up?
 And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it."
 8Cain told Abel his brother.
 And it came about when they were in the field, that Cain rose up against Abel his brother and killed him.
-(Gen 4:3-8)
+Gen 4:3-8

-❖ When you are sad, do you choose to "do well"?

-9. Get control of your thoughts.
+- When you are sad, do you choose to "do well"? - 9.
+Get control of your thoughts.

 If the response to sadness is a self-focus, then the thoughts continue to be centered on the emotion of sadness and not on those things which are true, honorable, right, pure, lovely, of good repute, excellent, or worthy of praise.
-You must control your thoughts and stop ruminating on the triggers and feelings of sadness.
+Stop day-dreaming, stop mulling over the sadness in your mind.
+Change your thinking.